 Avoid deciding what to write and actually writing it in the same sitting.
 I like to plan all of my content for the month/quarter on an editorial calendar (see the Monthly Content Planning Kit) before I even think about writing it.

 If you try to both at once, you might find yourself staring at that dreaded blinking cursor and a blank word doc.

-There’s a huge cost to your time when you switch between tasks.
-Not just the actual time that it takes to shut down and open new programs on your computer and/or get the right materials in front of you, but the time it take mentally to shift your focus.
+You may not have realized this before, but there’s a huge cost to your time when you switch between tasks.
+Not just the actual time that it takes to shut down and open new programs on your computer and/or get the right materials in front of you, but also the time it takes mentally to shift your focus.

 In American Psychology Association, D.E.
 Meyer reports that on average shifting between tasks wastes as much as 40% of someone’s productive time.